 The language of instruction at the Universite de Montreal, the Universite de Sherbrooke, and the Universite du Quebec a' Montreal, is French.
 Students must be able to read textbooks, understand lectures, take part in classroom discussions, do written work, and take examinations in French.
 You must demonstrate French language proficiency as part of your home institution's application process.
 Following placement, you may also be requested to complete a language placement test.

 Length of ExchangeYour eligible time for exchange may include exchange to more than one NSE campus, may cross two or more calendar years, or may involve exchange from more than one home institution.
-No matter the mix of home campuses, host campuses or time away, you may only participate in the exchange for a cumulative total of time not to exceed one calendar year, defined as an academic year and a summer session.
+No matter the mix of home campuses, host campuses or time away, you may only participate in NSE for a cumulative total of time not to exceed one calendar year, defined as an academic year (two semesters or three quarters) and a summer session.
 Not all campuses, however, can accommodate summer exchange.
 Single term exchanges in different academic years may incur additional NSE application fees.

 The National Student Exchange is not a mechanism for transfer to your host campus nor can NSE be utilized to circumvent the host institution's requirement for establishing residency for tuition purposes.